-The B2B customer buying journey has been forever transformed by the internet, and this has major implications for manufacturers, brands, and distributors – are you acting?
+The B2B customer buying journey has been forever transformed by the internet, and this has major implications for manufacturers, brands, and distributors – are you acting to disrupt the B2B sales disruption?

 The writing on the wall has become reality.
 B2B selling channels have forever changed in the age of the internet and mobile devices.
 Traditional selling models have shifted, and the central communication point for business value propositions has moved from physical to digital in most industries.